 - Atrioventricular re-entrant tachycardia (AVRT):

-- Due to the presence of accessory pathways that connect the atria and ventricles, but that lie outside the atrioventricular node.
+- Due to the presence of an accessory bypass pathway that bridges the normal insulation between the atria and ventricles.
+The pathway lies outside the atrioventricular node.

 - Accessory pathways may be capable of antegrade or retrograde conduction, or both.

 - Orthodromic AVRT is the term given to an activation pattern in which the conduction is down the AV node and the retrograde conduction is in the accessory pathway.